 Adelaide's East End has developed a particular character among Australian bar precincts: compact, walkable, and increasingly oriented around wine rather than cocktail spectacle.
 Vardon Avenue sits at the centre of that shift, a short block where several of the city's more considered drinking addresses have gathered within easy reach of each other.
 The street rewards a slow evening rather than a quick stop, and Mother Vine at 22-26 Vardon Avenue is one of the addresses that earns that pace.

 The venue's location places it in direct conversation with the broader East End bar scene, which includes Apoteca, Bar Lune, Bar Torino, and Clever Little Tailor.
 Each has carved a different niche within a few hundred metres of the same street.
-Mother Vine's positioning is legible from the name alone: this is a place that takes wine seriously, and the awards record confirms it.
+Mother Vine's positioning is legible from the name alone: this is a bar that takes wine seriously, and the awards record confirms it.

 What the Star Wine List Recognition Means in Practice